 Ryan represents businesses of all sizes in a wide range of corporate transactions, including mergers and acquisitions, divestitures, financing transactions, and lending transactions.
 He drafts and negotiates relevant contracts and organizational documents.
 He also works with start-up companies on entity formation and venture capital financing.

-Ryan also represents domestic and international companies on cross-border transactional issues, such as imports and exports, cargo claims, intellectual property matters, and tax liability.
+Ryan also represents domestic and international companies on cross-border transactional issues, such as regulatory compliance, intellectual property matters, and tax liability.
 He is an avid traveler and has a deep appreciation for international cultures and commerce.

 Ryan counsels clients on a variety of intellectual property matters, including copyrights, trademarks, and trade secrets.
 He works with companies and individuals to properly identify and protect their intellectual property rights.
 Ryan also litigates intellectual property infringement and trade secrets misappropriation lawsuits in state and federal courts when necessary.